The Magic of Fresh Truffles

 Once the fruit emerges from the filament, young truffles rapidly increase in size and weight during the heat of August and September months.
 Eventually the growth slows and the fruit begins to ripen, breathing an incredible perfume through the earth.
 As the autumn harvest reaches its peak, this gastronomic delicacy begins to emerge in the bustling outdoor markets across Italy and France.

-The Italian white truffle (Tuber Magnatum) is found in Alba, a town of Piedmont in the province of Cuneo, Italy.
-These are the finest and most highly regarded of all truffles.
+The Italian white truffle (Tuber Magnatum) is most famously associated with the Piemonte town of Alba, in the province of Cuneo, Italy.
+While Alba was once the center of the Italian truffle harvest, due to over-harvesting, it is now quite rare to find a true "Alba" truffle.
+Today, Tuber Magnatum truffles of excellent quality are harvested in various parts of Italy including Umbria, Abruzzo and Le Marche.
+In the world of truffles, the whites are the finest and most highly regarded of all truffles.
 Their season runs from late October to late December, but they are usually depleted by January.

-TThe Burgundy truffle (Tuber Uncinatum), also known as the summer truffle, is mainly grown in central-eastern France, and readily available from September through November.
+The Burgundy truffle (Tuber Uncinatum and also Tuber Aestivum), also known as the summer truffle, is grown throughout Europe including central-eastern France, northern Italy and eastern Spain.
+These truffles are readily available from September through November.

 The winter black truffle (Tuber melanosporum) is typicaly sourced from the Périgord region of France.
 It is during the month of January when black truffles are at their peak, though available as early as December until late March.

 Formaggio Kitchen is proud to offer these elusive, highly esteemed delicacies on a seasonal basis.
-To guarantee freshness and quality, all truffles are available by special order only.
-Please feel free to approach a staff member with any questions you may have or to place an order.
+To guarantee freshness and quality, all truffles are available by special order.
+Please feel free to approach a member of our produce team with any questions you may have or to place an order.
+We are also happy to take orders or answer questions via phone at: 617-354-4750.